League1 Ontario (women)

-League1 Ontario (L1O) is a semi-professional women's soccer league in Ontario, Canada.
+League1 Ontario (L1O or L1ON) is a semi-professional women's soccer league in Ontario, Canada.
 The league is sanctioned by the Canadian Soccer Association and the Ontario Soccer Association as a pro-am league in the Canadian soccer league system.
-The L1O women's division part of League1 Canada, the national third tier with regional divisions, with L1O equivalent to the Première ligue de soccer du Québec and League1 British Columbia.
+League1 Ontario is a part of League1 Canada, the national third tier with regional divisions, with L1O equivalents in Alberta, British Columbia, and Quebec.

 The women's division launched in 2015 with seven clubs and has grown to twenty clubs for the 2022 season.
 Beginning in 2024, the league will become a three-tier league featuring promotion and relegation.